 In New Zealand, World Press Freedom Day is typically observed with events organised by media organisations, journalism schools, and civil society groups.
 These often include lectures, panel discussions, and exhibitions exploring the state of press freedom in New Zealand and globally.
 The purpose is to stimulate dialogue about the importance of a free press and the challenges facing journalists and news organisations today.
 World Press Freedom Day is observed annually on the 3rd of May, a date that serves to remind all New Zealanders of the critical role journalistic freedom plays in a healthy democracy.

-Facts about World Press Freedom Day
+Top 8 Facts for 2026 World Press Freedom Day in NZ

 In the News and Trending in NZ for World Press Freedom Day